 The main instrument used in strategic interest risk management is the allocation of capital to cover it.
 The allocation is performed in accordance with risk appetite set for the Bank.
 The limit for capital used to cover interest risk is approved by the Bank's Supervisory Board.
-Any threats of possible violations of the approved limits are reported to the Management and Supervisory Boards of the Bank as soon as possible to take the adequate actions.
+The limits set by the Bank are controlled on an ongoing basis.
+Information on the achievement of signal values and/or violation of approved limits is brought to the attention of the Management Board and the Supervisory Board of the Bank as soon as possible.
 The target values of the capital used to cover interest risk are supplemented by the operating measures that ensure that the risk is taken strictly within the prescribed limits and under careful control.